dafny-lang/dafny/docs/DafnyRef/Types.md

 co-inductive hypothesis in an attempt to obtain the entire proof goal is futile.
-(We explain how this works in [the section about greatest lemmas](#sec-colemmas)) Our initial experience with co-induction in Dafny shows it to provide an intuitive, low-overhead user experience that compares favorably to even the best of today’s interactive proof assistants for co-induction.
+(We explain how this works in [the section about greatest lemmas](#sec-colemmas)) Our initial experience with co-induction in Dafny shows it to provide an intuitive, low-overhead user experience that compares favorably to even the best of today???s interactive proof assistants for co-induction.
 In addition, the co-inductive features and verification support in Dafny have other potential benefits.
 The features are a stepping stone for verifying